Ready to grow?

 Note: some good news is that you can experiment with reporting identity on your historical data to see which one works better for your business goals.

-8. 24-48 hrs delay in reporting
+8. 24-48 Hours Delay in Reporting

 You may have to wait for up to 2 days to see your data in GA4.
 Period.

-9. Just 2 months of data retention by default
+9. Just 2 Months of Data Retention by Default

 GA4 default data retention is set to just 2 months.
 In other words, you may say goodbye to your quarterly and yearly user retention analysis unless you change this setting manually for your GA4 property (the max period is up to 14 months).
 Get in touch with us to discuss your GA4 migration project!